Culture of cosmetic surgery: Social factors in the United States

-Psychological Relationships to Cosmetic Surgery
+Psychological relationships to cosmetic surgery

-Many people who have plastic surgery in today’s era choose to do so because of their mental state and lack of confidence in their own bodies.
+Many people who have plastic surgery in today's era choose to do so because of their mental state and lack of confidence in their own bodies.
 Instead of working to accept and love what they look like as they are, millions of people turn to getting something changed about themselves instead because it requires less mental/ emotional work and is readily available.
 One example of this is people with eating disorders; a person who has body dysmorphia may try and get surgery in order to feel that they are skinnier than they already are.
 The major problem with this is that many eating disorder patients are not overweight, so this surgery will not be helpful to their physical health or appearance.
 These patients expect to come out of the operation room looking like a new person, and they believe that they will be able to feel confident in this new body.
 This can happen to certain people, but for the majority of people with these diagnoses, the surgery will not be able to change their mindset.
 These patients need therapy and mental treatments, so a physical surgery will be a waste of time and money.
 Besides eating disorder patients, a large number of people who choose to undergo plastic surgery are victims of anxiety, depression, or other mental illnesses.
 These people, just like an eating disorder patient, falsely believe the surgery will fix their mental state.
 These patients deserve to get mental health treatments because the surgery will most likely not be able to change their mindsets.
 However, cosmetic surgery can have profoundly wonderful affects for the transgender community and those who have significant facial damage.
 Trans folk who choose to have surgery so their physical form aligns more closely with their gender identity often feel more comfortable in their own skin and are able to see their external figure the way they want to see it, giving a marginalized and under-recognized group a significant amount of power back over their own lives.
 Burn victims and other patients who have experienced significant facial deformation also benefit psychologically from plastic surgery; victims of an accident or attack commonly feel much of their power has been taken away, and having a plethora of surgical procedures available to them may make the healing process easier.
 These procedures are intended to restore normalcy to people who have had traumatic experiences, and help them lead as normal of a life as possible.